 Sam’s Club has warehouse locations in 44 states.
 Sam’s Club is owned and operated by Walmart.

-Return policy: You can return alcohol with a receipt to the store where you bought it, where it is legal to do so.
+Sam’s Club Alcohol Return Policy: You can return alcohol with a receipt to the store where you bought it, where it is legal to do so.
 Without a receipt, you may be able to get store credit.
 Contact your local Sam’s Club for details.

 5. Total Wine